EventVL: Understand Event Streams via Multimodal Large Language Model: Experiments

 \subsection{Multi-round Dialogue}

-As illustrated in Figure \ref{fig:coversation}, we present several examples demonstrating the application of our proposed EventVL framework in multi-round dialogue based on event data.
-These examples reveal that EventVL can understand comprehensive semantics within event data while also capturing finer object details, such as describing “a clear blue sky”.
+As illustrated in Figure~\ref{fig:coversation} and~\ref{fig:conv-hardvs}, we present several examples showcasing the application of our proposed \textsc{EventVL} framework in multi-round dialogue using event data.
+These examples demonstrate that \textsc{EventVL} not only understands the comprehensive semantics within event data but also captures finer object details, like describing “a clear blue sky”.